Kinetics of thermal Mott transitions in the Hubbard model: Gutzwiller molecular dynamics

-The above two steps, namely solving the density matrix $\rho^{\rm qp}$ and variational matrices $\Phi_i$, have to be iterated until convergence is reached at every MD time-step.
+The above two steps, namely solving the quasi-particle density matrix $\rho^{\rm qp}$ and the slave-boson amplitudes $\Phi_i$, have to be iterated many times until self-consistency is reached at every MD time-step.
 In particular, the Gutzwiller constraint

 has to be satisfied.
 The bottleneck of the MD simulation here is solving the renormalized tight-binding Hamiltonian, which is required at every Gutzwiller iteration in every time-step.
-In our simulations, we adopt the gradient-based probing technique combined with the kernel polynomial method (KPM)~\cite{barros13,wang18,chern18}.
+In our simulations, we adopt the gradient-based probing technique combined with the kernel polynomial method (KPM)~\cite{barros13,wang18,chern18} to solve the renormalized tight-binding model.
 This allows for an efficient estimation of the electron density matrix $\rho^{\rm qp}$ at a computational cost that scales linearly with system size.
 All simulations discussed below were performed on triangular lattice of unprecedented size of $N = 150^2$ sites.